emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

 Before you create the TimescaleDB Sink, you need to create a TimescaleDB Connector to connect to the TimescaleDB service.

-The instructions below assume that you run both EMQX and Timescale (if self-deployed) on the local machine.
-If you have Timescale and EMQX running remotely, adjust the settings accordingly.
+The instructions below assume that you run both EMQX and TimescaleDG (if self-deployed) on the local machine.
+If you have TimescaleDB and EMQX running remotely, adjust the settings accordingly.

 1. Go to EMQX Dashboard and click **Integration** -> **Connector** from the left navigation menu.
 2. Click **+ Create** on the top right corner of the page.